 What is a cluster, what characterize clusters typically, role of suppliers, service providers, knowledge providers, and associated institutions that do business with each other and share needs for common talent, technology, and infrastructure, developing Industry Clusters for economic growth.
+Economic Cluster qualifiers and differentiators

+To have a knowledge on Industrial Clusters

+To understand the Framework of

+Clusters L2

-Economic Cluster qualifiers and differentiators Learning outcomes: After completion of this unit, the student will be able to To have a knowledge on Industrial Clusters L1 To understand the Framework of L2 Clusters • Understand the concept of Cluster Development Strategy L3 L4 Explain the preference given to Cluster Approach Explore the framework of Technology and Infrastructure L5 system clusters categories: Emerging (low scale; high growth), Competitive (high scale; growing), Mature (high scale; stable or declining), Stabilizing, (diversifying), Strategic (based on the plans and/or needs of public sector actors.
-Marhsallian trinity Approach: a) Labor Market Pooling, b) Supplier Specialization c) Knowledge Spillover system
+Understand the concept of Cluster Development Strategy

+Explain the preference given to Cluster Approach

+Explore the framework of Technology and Infrastructure system clusters categories: Emerging (low scale; high growth), Competitive (high scale; growing), Mature (high scale; stable or declining), Stabilizing, (diversifying), Strategic (based on the plans and/or needs of public sector actors.
+Marhsallian trinity Approach: a) Labor Market Pooling, b) Supplier Specialization c) Knowledge Spillover